Pacific Encrusting Gorgonian

 Green Encrusting Octosoft, Star PolypBriareum stecheiPhoto © Animal-World: Courtesy David Brough

-The Pacific Encrusting Gorgonian is one of the most adaptable corals, easy to care for and easy to propagate!
+The Pacific Encrusting Gorgonian is one of the most adaptable corals, easy to care for and propagate!

-The Pacific Encrusting Gorgonian B. stechei resembles the True Star Polyps of the Pachyclavularia genera, with a well known example being the Green Star Polyps Pachyclavularia (Briareum) violacea.
+The Pacific Encrusting Gorgonian resembles the True Star Polyps of the Pachyclavularia genera, with a well known example being the Green Star Polyps Pachyclavularia (Briareum) violacea.
 Some experts treat these two genera as synonymous though the Pachyclavularia genera appears to have important identifying differences.
-The Pachyclavularia is generally distinguished by a brighter purple to reddish color mat and very green, yellow or light green tentacles, while the Briareum species generally have a brown or tan base.
-Unlike the Pachyclavularia genus, the Briareum species can shed a mucus 'sheet' and they also form upright finger-like protrusions from their base while the Pachyclavularia species can only seem to create folds in the mat.
+The Pachyclavularia is generally distinguished by a brighter purple to reddish color mat and very green, yellow or light green tentacles.
+Unlike the Pachyclavularia genus, the Briareum species can also shed a mucus "sheet."

 To learn more about these fascinating Octocorals see:

 What Are Gorgonians?
 Types of Gorgonians, Sea Fans and Sea Whips

 Captive green Pacific Encrusting Gorgonian, extensive video

 This video shows many of the characteristics of the Pacific Encrusting Gorgonian.
 Great for beginners, this encrusting gorgonian mat has green polyps, as opposed to the tank or brown Briareum of the Atlantic.
 The Pacific Encrusting Gorgonian has a pale gray or even a slight cast of purple as can be seen in this video.
 Green Star Polyps have a dark to bright green polyp and a purple base, so they are easy to tell apart

 - Minimum Tank Size: 50 gal (189 L)